NivenT/academic_website/_advice/postdoc.md

   * As a result, it helps to make it easy to read/navigate, e.g. by including clickable hyperlinks/references; by clearly making theorem statements, problem suggestions, etc. standout (i.e. use latex environments); by using bullet points; etc.
 * It should be somewhat understandable to the generic mathematician.
 The beginning (first page, say) should be readily accessible to the generic mathematician.
 * It is nice if you can have a theorem statement (of yours) already on the first page.
   * Don't be too technical; no need to state the most general or most precise version.
-You can always see, "roughly, blah; see [Citation] for more details"
+You can always say, "roughly, blah; see [Citation] for more details"
 * In mine, I liked to briefly summarize the various sections/projects in the beginning before getting into more details later.
 * You should suggest potential problems/projects you could work on.
 They do not need to be revolutionary.
   * It is good to have a mix of easier, more readily-attainable suggestions and longer term, more ambitious goals.
 Start with the easier stuff.